social justice bootcamp

 Participants will work as teams to successfully plan and execute a group presentation that will stream live on Facebook and YouTube.
 Students will develop the skills to effectively plan and disseminate their messages to their community.
-Each day, time will be allotted for participants to delve into the issues they are most passionate about as our volunteers guide them in preparation.
+Each day, time will be allotted for participants to delve into specific issues they are most passionate about as our volunteers guide them in preparation.
 Each group will be responsible developing a strategy, and a communications plan for a successful LIVE Broadcast.

 Student Eligibility Requirements

 • Must commit to attending scheduled sessions for ALL FIVE days.
-NO EXCEPTIONS

 • Open enrollment (Nationwide)

-• Students will be notified by Monday, July 27, 2020 if they have been selected to attend.
+• Students will be notified by Monday, July 29, 2020 if they have been selected to attend.

 *Program is specific to Black students but all are welcomed